IMRCLab/Pololu_3pi-/README.md

 ### Pololu stops mid execution with memory issues

 The robot stops because it tries to allocate to much data.
-To solve this issue one can increase Logging Interval.
+To solve this issue one can increase Logging Interval or decrease the Logging Time.

 ## Details